Galaxy Nexus: Europe

-In the UK, the HSPA+ version of the Galaxy Nexus became available on O2 and 3 on 17 November 2011.
-In Germany, the HSPA+ version was sold SIM-unlocked from Vodafone and O2.
+In the United Kingdom, the EHSPA+ version of the Galaxy Nexus became available on O2 and 3 on 17 November 2011.
+In Germany, the EHSPA+ version was sold SIM-unlocked from Vodafone and O2.
 It launched in December 2011 in Portugal, by Vodafone.

 North America

 In Canada, the device was launched on 8 December 2011.
 The Canadian model was sold unlocked and supports GSM/UMTS/HSPA/AWS bands.
 A GSM/UMTS, SIM-unlocked version was officially released in the United States by Google in the Google Play Store.
-Sprint officially announced the Galaxy Nexus for their network at CES 2012, and was released on 22 April 2012, as one of Sprint Nextel's first LTE smartphones.
+Sprint Corporation officially announced the Galaxy Nexus for their network at CES 2012, and was released on 22 April 2012, as one of Sprint Corporation's first LTE smartphones.
 On 24 April 2012, the Galaxy Nexus was sold SIM-unlocked on Google's Play Store for $399.99 then dropped to $349.99 later.
 The only difference between this variant and the internationally sold variant is the inclusion of "Google Wallet" out of the box.

 Brief sales ban

-On 29 June 2012, Apple was granted a request for a pre-trial injunction against the import and sale to the U.S. of Galaxy Nexus by Samsung.
+On 29 June 2012, Apple Inc. was granted a request for a pre-trial injunction against the import and sale to the U.S. of Galaxy Nexus by Samsung.
 The order was issued by U.S. District Judge Lucy Koh in San Jose, California.
 The ruling was based primarily on a patent which is defined as a "universal interface for retrieval of information in a computer system".
 The injunction against Samsung took effect when Apple paid a $96 million bond that will be used to cover damages done to Samsung if Apple loses the case.
 The Galaxy Nexus was temporarily unavailable for purchase on Google's Play store, and Google stated they would push a software update that would remove local phone searching.
 On 6 July the ban was lifted.